TheOdinProject/javascript-exercises/leapYears/README.md

-# Exercise XX - leapYears
+# Exercise 06 - leapYears

 Create a function that determines whether or not a given year is a leap year.
 Leap years are determined by the following rules: